WintrCat/spellcastsolver/readme.md

 Once you have configured your board file, you can run the program with `python main.py`.
 You will be given the best moves in the position and the co-ordinates of any swaps necessary to play the move.

 ### Improving performance
 Searching for moves on a Spellcast board, especially those that require 2 or 3 swaps to execute, can take a significant amount of time because of the sheer number of combinations that need checking.
 I personally recommend that you use an alternative Python runtime like [PyPy](https://pypy.org/) when using the solver in a real-world situation; it can sometimes improve performance by around 7x.
+Please note that you are not able to run the benchmarks using PyPy.

 ## 📊 Benchmarking
 There is a script called `benchmark.py` which you can use to run various benchmarks for the solver.
 It takes one command-line argument which is the type of benchmark you want to run; this can be one of the following values: